Equitable Park Funding Hub

 • Clean Water State Revolving Fund

 Clean Water State Revolving Funds provide low-interest loans for water infrastructure and management projects.
-Beginning with The American Recovery Act (ARRA) of 2009, Congress requires all CWSRF programs to use a portion of their federal grant for green infrastructure projects, water and energy efficiency, or other environmentally innovative activities, called the Green Project Reserve.
+Beginning with The American Recovery and Reinvestment Act (ARRA) of 2009, Congress requires all CWSRF programs to use a portion of their federal grant for green infrastructure projects, water and energy efficiency, or other environmentally innovative activities, called the Green Project Reserve.
 The EPA issued a policy encouraging states to prioritize green infrastructure in their CWSRF programs in 2016.
 Although it is a loan program, CWSRF has the flexibility for debt purchasing or refinancing, loan guarantees and insurance to increase access to private credit markets or to lower borrowing costs.
 States can also reward high-priority projects with incentives, including subsidies.
 Some states have built-in priority points for green infrastructure, including Kentucky, Kansas, Indiana, New Hampshire, Maryland, and New Mexico.
 Several states have opted to provide principal forgiveness, negative interest loans, and grants.
 The EPA reported that from 2009 to 2015, states provided more than $70 million in additional subsidization for green infrastructure projects.

 Match from other sources